johannesstroebele91/TS-And-JS-Library/js-basics/how-js-works.md

 # Basics
 * JS is single threaded and synchronous, but can be made async
 * synchronous code is executed in sequence – each statement waits for the previous statement to finish before executing
-* synchronous code does not have to wait – your program can continue to run.
-You do this to keep your site or app responsive, reducing waiting time for the user.
+* asynchronous code does not have to wait – your program can continue to run.
+You do this to keep your site or app responsive, reducing waiting time for the user (non-blocking)
 * PROBLEM: long-running functions will block code

 # RUNTIME CONCEPT